 About the COE

-The Centers of Excellence for Labor Market Research (COE) are the number one source of regional labor market information (LMI) for the California Community Colleges.
-The San Diego-Imperial COE’s primary function is to produce LMI for the Regional Program Recommendation Process: When the San Diego and Imperial Counties Community Colleges develop a new program, they start with a needs assessment, which includes a labor market demand and supply analysis from the San Diego-Imperial COE.
+The Centers of Excellence (COE) are the number one source of regional labor market information (LMI) for the California Community Colleges.
+The primary function of the COE for the San Diego and Imperial Counties Community Colleges is to produce LMI for the Regional Program Recommendation Process: When the colleges develop a new program, they start with a needs assessment, which includes a labor market demand and supply analysis from the COE.
 Labor market briefs produced for the Regional Program Recommendation Process can be found here.

 Other functions of the San Diego-Imperial COE include: